Free Trial

 What is iShares Core S&P 500 ETF's current short interest?

-Short interest is the volume of iShares Core S&P 500 ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 6,920,000 shares of IVV short.
+Short interest is the volume of iShares Core S&P 500 ETF shares that have been sold short but have not yet been closed out or covered.
+As of July 31st, investors have sold 7,490,000 shares of IVV short.
+0.74% of iShares Core S&P 500 ETF's shares are currently sold short.
 Learn More on iShares Core S&P 500 ETF's current short interest.

 What is a good short interest ratio for iShares Core S&P 500 ETF?